kylezs/elastic-fleet/docs/deployment.md

 2. [Setup a Kubernetes Cluster - This is the LKE guide](https://www.linode.com/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/)

-Apply necessary credentials
+3. Setup the credentials. -- Requires more info, will add after deployment.

-Ensure you have a domain name
+4. Ensure you have a domain name.
+A domain name is required for setting up a [kolide launcher package](packaging-launcher.md) and for using a TLS protected load balancer.

 SSL cert rotation